July 7, 2020

 Italy.
 Again, lots of favorites in my favorite destination, but I’m going with pizza al taglio, or “pizza by the slice,” which you can find in many parts of the country and in every neighborhood in Rome.
 It’s sort of like buying pizza by the slice, but better.
 Better pizza, more choices, and you control just how much you want.
 Eat it on the spot or take it home.
 It’s great for lunch, a mid-afternoon snack or even a light dinner when you want to give your stomach (and your wallet) a break.

 France.
 Chocolat chaud.
-This might not be the obvious choice, and it’s certainly not my only favorite thing about France, but having just returned from a chilly February stop in Paris, there is nothing quite like stopping in a Parisian cafe for a hot chocolate break.
+This might not be the obvious choice, as many might choose a vin chaud instead.
+And it’s certainly not my only favorite thing about France, but having just returned from a chilly February stop in Paris, there is nothing quite like stopping in a Parisian cafe for a hot chocolate break.
 The combination of sitting in the bustling, warm cafe and drinking the rich, sweet chocolate can completely restore your energy (and feet) before you move along to the next site on your list.

 Chicago.
 Why not throw in one of our domestic destinations on this list!
 Our hometown Chicago is at its best in the spring and summer.
 I don’t think you’ll find any Chicagoans skeptical of global warming after the warm winter we just had, but even if it wasn’t as cold as most years, no one appreciates spring like a Chicagoan.
 It’s not just the flowers and the leaves that start to come out – Chicagoans do too, as we love to live outside in our parks, at the lakefront, and in sidewalk cafes, bars, and restaurants.